ingogriebsch/spring-hateoas-siren/README.md

 When this module renders a `PagedModel`, it will not

-* map custom properties of the paged model (if it has some because it is sub classed).
+* map custom properties of the paged model (if it has some because it is subclassed).

 ### Link
 When this module renders a `Link`, it will